Electronic devices phone chargers and body scanner security rules at Gatwick Airport

 Will I need to worry about devices in the hold:

 It’s not clear and the Department for Transport has not elaborated on this.
-Our advice is that it would be prudent to ensure devices in the hold can be switched on.
+However, most devices with rechargeable batteries – such as phones, laptops and some chargers – are banned from hold luggage, so it’s best to ensure all devices can be switched on.

 Which airports and destinations: